-A Hate Crime or Incident is any behaviour that you or someone else thinks was caused by hostility, prejudice or hatred of:
+A hate crime or incident is any behaviour that you or someone else thinks was caused by hostility, prejudice or hatred of:

-- Disability (including physical, hearing and visual impairments, mental health problems and learning disabilities)
+- disability (including physical, hearing and visual impairments, mental health problems and learning disabilities)

-- Gender identity (people who are transgender, transsexual or transvestite)
+- gender identity (people who are transgender, transsexual or transvestite)

-- Race, skin colour, nationality, ethnicity or heritage
+- race, skin colour, nationality, ethnicity or heritage

-- Religion, faith or belief (including people without a religious belief)
+- religion, faith or belief (including people without a religious belief)

-- Sexual orientation (people who are lesbian, gay, bisexual, or heterosexual)
+- sexual orientation (people who are lesbian, gay, bisexual, or heterosexual)

 Hate crimes include things like:

-- Name calling and verbal abuse
+- name calling and verbal abuse

-- Bullying, threats, intimidation and harassment
+- bullying, threats, intimidation and harassment

-- Spitting, hitting, kicking, physical attacks, violence and murder
+- spitting, hitting, kicking, physical attacks, violence and murder

-- Damage to your property (e.g. to your home or car).
+- damage to your property (e.g. to your home or car).
 The damage could be permanent or temporary.
 It could include setting fire to things (arson)

-- Graffiti and writing (e.g. notes, emails, text messages, comments on websites)
+- graffiti and writing (e.g. notes, emails, text messages, comments on websites)

 Thames Valley Police defines a hate incident as "any incident which is perceived to be a hate incident by the victim or any other person".
 Anyone can be a victim of hate crime.

 Reporting hate crime

-- anonymously by phoning Crimestoppers: 0800 555 111
+You can also report a hate crime anonymously by phoning Crimestoppers: 0800 555 111

 Wycombe District Council is not responsible for the content of external websites.
 Links open in a new window.